zxuuuustupid/zxuuuustupid/README.md

 - Currently researching **AI4Reliability**, including (but not limited to):
   *Transfer Learning · Few/Zero-shot Learning · Intelligent Fault Diagnosis*
 - Enthusiastic about **Large Language Models (LLMs)** such as *RAG · CLIP · RL*
-- 💬 *Ask me about anything you’d like to know!*
+- 💬 *Ask me about anything you'd like to know!*

 ---